MonoMod/MonoMod/README.md

 It consists of the following **modular components**:
 - **MonoMod:** The core MonoMod IL patcher and relinker.
 - **MonoMod.Utils:** Utilities and helpers that not only benefit MonoMod, but also mods in general.
-It contains classes such as `FastReflectionHelper`, `LimitedStream`, `DynamicMethodHelper` and the `ModInterop` namespace.
+It contains classes such as `FastReflectionHelper`, `LimitedStream`, `DynamicMethodHelper`, `DynamicMethodDefinition` and the `ModInterop` namespace.
 - **MonoMod.DebugIL:** Enable IL-level debugging of third-party assemblies in Visual Studio.
 - **MonoMod.BaseLoader:** A base on which a C# mod loader can be built upon, including a basic engine-agnostic mod content manager and mod relinker.
-- **MonoMod.RuntimeDetour:** A flexible and easily extensible runtime detouring library, which doesn't require cecil.
+- **MonoMod.RuntimeDetour:** A flexible and easily extensible runtime detouring library.
+Doesn't require cecil in itself.
 - **HookGen:** Shortened "HookGen", it's an utiltiy generating a "hook helper .dll" for any IL assembly.
 This allows you to hook methods in runtime mods as if they were events.

 ### Why?
 - Cross-version compatibility, even with obfuscated assemblies.
 - Cross-platform compatibility, even if the game uses another engine (f.e.
-XNA vs FNA in Celeste).
+Celeste uses XNA on Windows, FNA on macOS and Linux).
 - Use language features which otherwise wouldn't be supported (f.e.
 C# 7 in Unity 4.3).
 - Patch on the player's machine with a basic mod installer.
 No need to pre-patch, no redistribution of game data, no copyright violations.
-- With HookGen, runtime hooks are as simple as `On.Namespace.Type.Method += (orig, self, a, b, c) => { /* ... */ }`
+- With HookGen, runtime hooks are as simple as `On.Namespace.Type.Method += (orig, a, b, c) => { /* ... */ }`
+- With HookGen IL, you can manipulate IL at runtime and even inline C# delegate calls between instructions.
 - Modularity allows you to mix and match.
 Use only what you need!

 ----